-In the last few years, I’ve worked at a few different places that have helped me perfect the art of food shopping.
+In the last few years, I’ve worked in a few different places that have helped me perfect the art of food shopping.
 From your local fruit and veg shop to a health food store and cafe.
 As a vegan, I have it pretty much all covered with those experiences alone.

 I’ll run through my tips and tricks to help and show you how to do healthy vegan food shopping like a pro.